Oxford Centre for Hindu Studies

-The Oxford Centre for Hindu Studies, founded in 1997, is a recognised independent centre of the University of Oxford, England.
+The Oxford Centre for Hindu Studies, founded in 1997 and based in Oxford, England, is a research academy focused on the study and teaching of Hindu cultures of India and Nepal.
 It develops academic programmes of education, research and publishing in Hindu studies.
 It aims to encourage the Hindu community in the academic study of their own traditions and cultures.
+From 2006 to 2020, it was granted the status of a "recognised independent centre" working with the University of Oxford.

 Naming

 When founded, the OCHS was for a short time known as the Oxford Centre for Vaishnava and Hindu Studies (OCVHS).
 The centre's lean towards Vaishnava traditions reflected the fact that its founding director, Shaunaka Rishi Das, is a Vaishnava priest.
 As the Centre grew, it became more inclusive and broader in scope regarding Hindu Studies, leading to its change of name.
 The Centre started out in a suburban house on Divinity Road with three students and a small library of donated books.
 It has since moved into a larger office in Magdalen Street, Oxford.

 Educational programmes

 Most students are members of Oxford colleges and are studying for degrees in the faculties of Theology and Religion, Oriental Studies, or History and Anthropology.
 Since 1997, the centre has been inviting scholars to deliver lectures and tutorials at Oxford University.
 These include recipients of the Shivdasani and J.P. and Beena Khaitain Visiting Fellowships, with the Shivdasani Fellowship sponsoring Indian scholars and the J.P. and Beena Khaitan Fellowship helping scholars from other regions to come to Oxford.
 By these means the Centre encourages intellectual understanding between cultures of learning.
 The centre offers regular interdisciplinary lectures and seminars at Oxford including the named Majewski, Wahlstrom and Ford lectures.

 One of the centre's longest-standing exchange programs is with Aarhus University, active nearly every term since October 2014.
 Bjarne Wernicke-Olesen, an OCHS Fellow, established the Memorandum of Understanding with the Aarhus University Department for the Study of Religion that enabled the exchange.
 Danish visiting students are hosted at the centre for one or more terms to further their Sanskrit studies.
 The centre has at times hosted large groups of visiting Aarhus students.
 In Spring 2016, on one such visit, a group of students came to the OCHS for a two-day seminar on the Haṭhayogapradīpikā.